-Previously I was the Associate Director of the Pacific Water Research Centre at Simon Fraser University where I still teach Systems Thinking and Environmental Modelling and chair the REM Water Research Group.
-I am active in the water industry and I serve on the board of BC Water and Waste Association as a director for the American Water Works Association.
-I co-chair BCWWA’s risk and resiliency (f.n.a. climate change) committee and am a member of BCWWA’s leadership council.
-I volunteer on project advisory committees for the Water Research Foundation and I routinely present on energy water quality management, energy and water efficiency, agricultural system sustainability, decision-making, and utility operations at various conferences throughout the year.
+I am active in the water and energy profession and I serve on the board of BC Water and Waste Association.
+I volunteer on project advisory committees for the Water Research Foundation and I routinely present on decision-making, energy water system management and planning, energy and water efficiency, agricultural system sustainability, and climate adaptation at various professional events throughout the year.

 I received a B.Sc in Engineering and a B.Sc. in Psychology from the University of Arizona, a M.Sc. in Environmental Technology Management from Arizona State University, and a Ph.D. in Resource and Environmental Management from Simon Fraser University.